 In March of 2015 Cayden began neurofeedback treatment with Kim Briggs of the Brain Training Center in Fairfield, Illinois.
 Kim, a speech pathologist and adjunct professor at Frontier Community College, was trained in neurofeedback by me at Center for Brain.

 “Within a month or so, we saw a noticeable change in Cayden’s anxiety,” Joyce said.
 “He was less fearful on a daily basis and even started feeling more comfortable away from us for short times; for example, he could go to the restroom alone in public if I was waiting outside the bathroom for him.

 “Then we noticed that if he could see us, he was fine.
 He didn’t need to be holding our hand.
 He quit worrying about shooters in public places and felt more at ease when we left home.”

 Cayden was even able to go back to public school this year.
 He had been struggling with math, so Kim used part of the neurofeedback sessions to target areas of the brain that involve math.
 After a month Cayden’s math grades improved, as did his other grades.

 Cayden continues having periodic “tune up” sessions and has happily been getting back to the business of being a normal 11 year-old.

-If you or a child you love is experiencing problems related to anxiety and fear I urge you to take advantage of a free consultation with me to help determine if I think we can help.
+If you or a child you love is experiencing problems related to anxiety and fear I urge you to schedule a consultation to help determine if I think we can help.

 For an appointment or for more information call: 561-744-7616 or email firstname.lastname@example.org.